lentzsch/airp-p/README.md

  - Using local image urls in React for a mapped array of links provided bugs that I was unable to solve.
 I was able to find a workaround by using exterior links to a site hosting the images.
 This works well since I would like to have AWS integration in the future.

 ### Code highlights
-Both the getAircraft and getFilteredAircraft thunks use the same action, simplifying the resulting reducer.
+Both the getAircraft and getFilteredAircraft thunks are constructed in such a way that they use the same action, simplifying the resulting reducer.

 ```const LOAD = 'gallery/LOAD';